ThomasTeklu/Active-Directory-Walkthrough/README.md

 Our first step in this section will be to create a Domain Admin user within the domain.

-Open up Active Directory Users and Computers either by searching it in the Windows search bar, or by clicking the start menu, then locating to Windows Administrative Tools:
+Open up Active Directory Users and Computers within the DC either by searching for it in the Windows search bar, or by clicking the start menu, then locating to Windows Administrative Tools:

 ![image](https://github.com/user-attachments/assets/4026b7fe-b68f-491b-99e9-8ee0aa5b9512)

-Right click **on** your domain name itself then select "New" and "Organizational Unit".
+Right click **on** your domain name itself then select "New" then "Organizational Unit".
 Name it "_EMPLOYEES" (include the underscore in the front).
 Using the same technique, create another OU named "_ADMINS".

-Within the Employees folder (remember, right clicking on it) create a "user".
+Within the Employees container (remember, right clicking on it) create a "user".
 We'll name them "Jane Doe" with a username of "jane_admin".
 The password will be up to you, just remember to keep track of it:

 ![image](https://github.com/user-attachments/assets/cb62fd21-c3aa-45ec-a55b-e2df1c423a0c)